oauth2-proxy/oauth2-proxy/docs/2_auth.md

 The `client_id` and `client_secret` are configured in the application settings.
 Generate a unique `client_secret` to encrypt the cookie.

-Then you can start the oauth2-proxy with `./oauth2-proxy -config /etc/example.cfg`
+Then you can start the oauth2-proxy with `./oauth2-proxy --config /etc/example.cfg`

 #### Configuring the OIDC Provider with Okta - localhost
 1. Signup for developer account: https://developer.okta.com/signup/